discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

    }
 ```

 Both `before` or `after` will accept either the key of a button or an array containing multiple keys of buttons.
-You need to provide at least one of them in you `position` object.
+You have to provide at least one of them in you `position` object.

 **Examples:**